International AML/CFT Bodies

 Financial Action Task Force (FATF)

 INTERPOL is the world’s largest international police organisation, with 192 member countries.
 The role of the organisation is to enable police around the world to work together to make the world a safer place.
 INTERPOL’s high-tech infrastructure of technical and operational support helps meet the growing challenges of fighting crime in the 21st century.
-INTERPOL aims to facilitate international police co-operation even where diplomatic relations do not exist between particular countries.
-Action is taken within the limits of existing laws in different countries and in the spirit of the Universal Declaration of Human Rights.
+INTERPOL aims to facilitate international police cooperation even where diplomatic relations do not exist between particular countries.
+Action is taken within the limits of existing laws in different countries and the spirit of the Universal Declaration of Human Rights.

 Joint Money Laundering Steering Group (JMLSG)